It's a Docker Pull Frenzy

 • cAdvisor has 307 Million pulls at 431 pulls per hour

-Ubuntu has been around since the beginning.
-Judging from the graphs it looks to be no slouch either with an impressive 129.4 Million Pulls and growing daily.
+Ubuntu has existed since the beginning.
+Judging from the graphs, it is no slouch either, with an impressive 129.4 Million Pulls and growing daily.

-cAdvisor is a monitoring tool developed by Google and I've tracked the growth since very early on.
-So yes I'm monitoring the monitor so to say.
-I was absolutely shocked to see 307 million pulls which are more than Ubuntu and Alpine combined.
+cAdvisor is a monitoring tool developed by Google, and I've tracked its growth since very early on.
+So yes, I'm monitoring the monitor, so to say.
+I was absolutely shocked to see 307 million pulls, which are more than Ubuntu and Alpine combined.
 Wow!

 Why so many cAdvisor Pulls?

-I reached out to the maintainers of cAdvisor and they were not able to shed some light on these numbers.
-They did point out that cAdvisor has been built directly into Kubernetes about 1 year ago which doesn't require pulls.
-However, the Google team were very happy to hear that cAdvisor was getting so much Pull love.
+I reached out to the cAdvisor maintainers, and they were not able to shed some light on these numbers.
+They did point out that cAdvisor was built directly into Kubernetes about one year ago, which doesn't require pulls.
+However, the Google team was very happy to hear that cAdvisor was getting so much Docker Pull love.

-The API metrics available from Docker Hub is very limited at the moment and only offers Pulls and Stars metrics for each image.
-So your guess is as good as mine as to who or what is driving the growth of these various images.
+The API metrics available from Docker Hub are very limited at the moment.
+It only offers Pulls and Stars metrics for each image.
+So, your guess is as good as mine as to who or what is driving the growth of these various images.

 Follow me